eProsima/Fast-DDS-monitor/docs/rst/developer_manual/installation/sources/linux.rst

 .. code-block:: bash

+    # If built has been done using colcon, all projects could be sourced as follows
     source install/setup.bash
     ./<install-path>/fastdds_monitor/bin/fastdds_monitor

-Be sure that this executable has executable permissions.
+Be sure that this executable has execute permissions.

 ..
 External links